 What Git Does

 The point of a revision control system is to solve nearly all the problems in the above paragraph.
-You can track each change to your code and files, and revert at any point back to where things were.
+You can track each change to your code and files and revert at any point back to where things were.

 How Git Works

 commit.
-Each time you commit (which should be often) Git takes a look at all files that it’s been instructed to track, and saves the differences in those files (not all new files) to the .git directory.
+Each time you commit (which should be often), Git takes a look at all files it’s been instructed to track and saves the differences in those files (not all new files) to the “.git” directory.
 Each commit becomes a new save point for the development of your project.

-Optionally, you can push your local git repository to an outside host, such as GitHub.com.
+Optionally, you can push your local git repository to an outside host, such as GitHub or your own Git server.
 This allows multiple contributors on a project to be able to make frequent, fast commits to their local repo, then bundle all those local commits into a single update to the online repository.

 You’ll be brought to a text editor screen (exactly which text editor depends on your distro and configuration) where you should enter any notes about this commit.
 These are usually brief summaries of the changes that occurred since the last commit.
-Once you save and exit the text editor the commit should be successfully completed.
+Once you save and exit the text editor, the commit should be successfully completed.

 We’ve essentially created a snapshot of that file’s current state.
 Any further changes (that you commit) will be saved on top of that.

-Adding and committing each file individually like in the example above can get tedious.
+Adding and committing each file individually, like in the example above, can get tedious.
 To remedy that, you can instead add all files in the current directory with